 Faena Hotel & Universe, Buenos Aires is a historic red brick granary transformed with Phillip Starck’s bold designs.
 Rooms from US$455.

 Mansion Dandi Royal, Buenos Aires is a boutique tango hotel in eclectic San Telmo.

-Estancia El Ombu, San Antonia de Areco is a historic estancia where you can ride a horse alongside a gaucho.
-US$150 per person per night (twin share) includes meals and horse riding.
+Estancia El Ombu, San Antonio de Areco is a historic estancia where you can ride a horse alongside a gaucho.
+US$150 per person per night (twin-share) includes meals and horse riding.

 Book your stay at San Antonio de Areco here

 Gran Melia Iguazu

 Gran Melia Iguazu has an enviable position in the national park with views of Iguazu Falls.

 The tourism board of Argentina has more suggestions and check out this guide for more about the country.

 For more things to do in South America see: